How an ERP System can benefit your company and how you should choose your ERP system

 A senior executive from the private IT firm Abit Private Ltd. opined that marketing ERP systems to companies in Bhutan was difficult because they expect the system to come at very low price but want the system to be fully customized to their existing processes instead of adapting the processes of global best practices in the system.
 Therefore, he said that his company had stopped marketing ERP systems.
 Instead, they were focusing on Point of Sale (PoS) systems for the retail shops and software for hotels and restaurants.

-Lastly, let me not forget to mention here that there are also cloud-based ERP systems with subscription-based monthly billing model that do not require huge up-front payments.
+Lastly, let me not forget to mention here that there are also cloud-based ERP systems with subscription-based monthly billing Software as a Service (SaaS) model that do not require huge up-front payments.
 This option is available from most vendors who provide the traditional on-premise installation option described earlier.
+As compared to on-premise installation, cloud-based SaaS model takes away your headache for procuring hardware or cloud-storage.

 3. ERP systems currently deployed in Bhutan